NOC-MSM/SEAsia/recipes/docs/source/generate_CMEMS_initial_conditions.rst

 To use initial conditions from an existing CMEMS T,S field you might need to do a bit of interpolation.
-It is advisable to let NEMO do the heavy lifting for vertical interpolation (requiring some FORTRAN modifications in MY_SRC), though SOSIE tools can be user to do simple horizontal interpolation.
+It is advisable to let NEMO do the heavy lifting for vertical interpolation (requiring some FORTRAN modifications in MY_SRC), though SOSIE tools can be user to do simple horizontal interpolation and also to make sure the initial conditions have a matching number of vertical levels (or the NEMO interpolation doesn't work).

 Building T,S field initial conditions from existing fields